Home Types in San Diego : Most Popular Housing Styles

 Spanish Revival Style

-Balboa Park hosted the Panama-California Exposition in 1915 when they celebrated the grand opening of the Panama canal.
+Balboa Park hosted the Panama-California Exposition in 1915, when it celebrated the grand opening of the Panama Canal.
 Architect Bertram Goodhue designed the structures that adorn the park.
-Visitors from all over San Diego could see the perfect example of how elegant the Spanish architecture style can truly be.
-And since that day, when people were graced by the ornate designs of the Casa de Balboa, this architectural style found its home in San Diego.
+Visitors from all over San Diego could see the perfect example of how elegant the Spanish architectural style can truly be.
+Since that day, when people were graced by the ornate designs of the Casa de Balboa, this architectural style has found its home in San Diego.
 It remained popular until the 1940s.
 However, as you stroll the streets of San Diego, you will see many homes that still showcase this architectural style.

 Some characteristics of the Spanish Revival Housing Style: